-On the surface, it would seem that the majority opinion is that TAEASS502 does not belong in the TAE40116 Certificate IV in Training & Assessment.
-We do not need to look far to find some very assertive – and often very aggressive – comments that lambast the decision to include it as a Core in the new Cert IV TAE.
+On the surface, it would seem that the majority opinion is that TAEASS502 Design and develop assessment tools does not belong in the TAE40116 Certificate IV in Training & Assessment.
+We do not need to look far to find some very assertive – and often very aggressive – comments that lambast the decision to include it as a core in the new Certificate IV TAE.

 We disagree.
 And it is not because of the effect on people doing the whole TAE40116 qualification, who are starting from scratch.
 Rather, it is because it of the effect on people who have done the old one.
 It is quite possible that this effect will help the VET sector as a whole regain some confidence.

-Generally speaking, Trainers/Assessors are not as good at assessment as they think they are.
+Generally speaking, Trainers and Assessors are not as good at assessments as they think they are.

 It is not that that foundation of knowledge was absent from the ASS units in the old TAE40110, and the TAA40104 before it.
 It is more that the proliferation of short-courses, intensive courses, fast-track courses and other things that drove the rigour of the TAE40110 into its death spiral led to people just not being taught and/or assessed in this knowledge and the ability to apply it.

-Almost a generation of Trainers/Assessors have been influenced by that practice, and many people in senior RTO roles are none the wiser.
-From the top down, assessment practices are commonly well-intentioned, but not valid.
+Almost a generation of Trainers and Assessors have been influenced by that practice, and many people in senior RTO roles are none the wiser.
+From the top-down, assessment practices are commonly well-intentioned, but not valid.

 How do we know this?

-At Fortress Learning, we have noted a distinct separation among two groups of people who are seeking to upgrade their Cert IV TAE.
+At Fortress Learning, we have noted a distinct separation among two groups of people who are seeking to upgrade their Certificate IV TAE.
 Among people who are inquiring about upgrading, there are: